nicbrou/Name-That-Tune/README.md

 ## Inspiration

 In my previous career, I worked as a music therapist with seniors in long term care facilities.
 During theme-based singing groups, we played a game called, "Name that Tune" in which I would sing and play my guitar and the group members would guess what song I was singing.
 That is what inspired this browser game and instead of live music, it's pre-recorded.
-I am a singer-songwriter and musician as well and decided to sing record one of the songs in the game.
+I am a singer-songwriter and musician as well and decided to sing and record one of the songs in the game.
 See if you can guess which one!

 ## Rules and General Overview